 Environmental monitoring data are subject to data verification and, in certain cases, data validation when the data quality objectives of the project require this step.
-For example, groundwater samples undergo data verification, whereas analytical results for specific waste streams undergo a full validation.

 The data verification process involves checking for common errors associated with analytical data.
 The following criteria can cause data to be rejected during the data verification process: